 I’d love to hear about them!

 PS.
-You might also like How To Help Those Less Fortunate During the Polar Vortex and 2018 Gifts That Give Back.
+You might also like How To Help Those Less Fortunate During the Polar Vortex and The Best Gifts By Chicago Artists, Brands, and Shops.

 If you are looking for volunteer opportunities in Chicago I am part of a group called WGIRLS!

 We do all sorts of volunteer events in the city that go towards underserved women and children right here in our own backyards.

 Our biggest fundraiser is coming up and we would love to have you!
 The event is called “HOPE FOR THE HOLIDAYS” and it is on December 6th from 7-10 pm. – The fundraiser will be over at Pillar Lofts in Fulton market and it will be an open bar with DJ,silent auction, raffle, guacamole bar, Kendra Scott table and much more.
 I will attatch the flyer and if at the bottom.

 This year all of our proceeds will go to the Chicago Advocacy Center.
 100% of any money raised will go directly to the center.
 This organization works with children who have been victims of sexual abuse.
 They are the first responders, they provide any medical needs for the child and most importantly they work with these children over long periods of time to help them cope when they may feel like they have no one.

 Tickets are $75 but if you use the PROMO CODE: WGIRLS

 November 25, 2019 @ 11:40 am